realityforge/Quake-III-Arena/improve_build_automation.md

 <a name="phase_1" ></a>

-#### Phase 1 - Replace the Makefile build with Bazel based build
+#### Phase 1 - Build the code using Bazel

-TODO
+Phase 1 is to build the major components on the local workstation.
+The qvm code need not be built and instead the game libraries will be "native" libraries.

+* The main executable that includes both the client and the server code.
+* The dedicated server that includes just the server component.
+* The base game libraries (the cgame, game and ui shared libraries)
+* The team arena (a.k.a. missionpack) game libraries (the cgame, game and ui shared libraries)

+This may require running Bazel on different host systems to build for different targets.

 <a name="phase_2" ></a>

-#### Phase 2 - Cross compile from Macos to produce Dedicated Server Images
+#### Phase 2 - Cross compile where cross compile tools are available

-TODO
+Add support for cross compiling where possible.
+At a minimum it should be possible to compile to both `macos-x86_64` and `macos-arm64` on a host `macos` and probably support the compilation to `linux-x86_64` on a host environment of `macos`.